 This programme is delivered collaboratively so applications must be made to either Southampton or QMUL.
 Please do NOT apply to both partners.

-Informal academic enquiries: For Southampton, please contact Professor Tim Elliott, Professor of Experimental Oncology at [email protected].
-For QMUL, please contact Professor John Marshall, Professor of Tumour Biology at [email protected]
+Informal academic enquiries: For Southampton, please contact Dr Jane Collins, Associate Professor in Molecular Cell Biology at [email protected].
+For QMUL, please contact Dr Katiuscia Bianchi at [email protected].

 Apply here for the Cancer Inflammation Pathway at QMUL.